I've found that employers always value the skills that maths students can bring to a role

 I have consistently found that prospective employers always value the skills that maths students can bring to a role.
 My mathematical skills came in handy with the tests as part of the scheme application process, and my problem solving skills and ability to interpret data quickly were very useful in the assessment centre.

 To prepare for the competitive process of applying for graduate schemes, I attended interview skills and assessment centre sessions organised by the Careers Service.
 I also attended a number of talks by employers about graduate opportunities, which was how I actually found out about the NHS Graduate Management Scheme.

-Whilst I’m not sure what my long term career plans are yet, there are a lot of opportunities for career development, including operational management, strategy or healthcare analytics in the NHS.
+There are a lot of opportunities for career development, including operational management, masters level education, or healthcare analytics in the NHS.
 Working in the NHS supporting healthcare professionals and helping patients is such an interesting, challenging and rewarding career I hope to stay working in NHS management for the next few years at least.

 International Merit Scholarships